gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_0_Introduction_and_Lab_Set_Up/README.md

 ---

-## Step 3: Azure Learning Path Directory Layout
+## Step 3: Review the Azure Learning Path Directory Layout

 The labs support the three currently available developer kits from Avnet and Seeed Studio.